“Simple changes to your home environment can significantly reduce the risk of injury to your pet over Christmas.”

 Watch out for symptoms such as decreased appetite, vomiting, diarrhoea, listlessness and weight loss in your pet and contact a mobile vet immediately if you think your pet has ingested a Christmas decoration.

 Your pet does not understand that they have to wait for December 25 to open presents!
-So to avoid early opening of gifts it really is best to wait until Christmas Eve to place presents under the tree, especially food presents with an enticing smell.
+So to avoid early opening of gifts, it’s best to wait until Christmas Eve to place presents under the tree, especially food gifts with an enticing smell.

-Unfortunately a lot of the foods that we enjoy at Christmas are harmful to our pets.
-And even giving your pet safe leftovers may trigger tummy upsets, due to change in their diet.
+Unfortunately, many of the foods we enjoy at Christmas are harmful to our pets.
+And even giving your pet safe leftovers may trigger tummy upsets, due to a change in their diet.

 Never feed your pet cooked bones, chocolate, Christmas cake or pudding, grapes or dried fruit, or lollies.
 Leftover scraps of ham or turkey are okay in small portions.